omropfryslan/videojs-ga-videocloud/README.md

 **default:** every events
   ```[ 'loaded', 'percentsPlayed', 'start', 'end', 'seek', 'play', 'pause', 'resize', 'volumeChange', 'error', 'fullscreen']```

-Most of the events are selft explanatory, here's the ones that may need more details:
+Most of the events are self explanatory, here's the ones that may need more details:

 - ```percentsPlayed```: will send an event every X percents.
 X being defined by the option ```percentsPlayedInterval```.